 How is this possible?

-Every form of financing has its pros and cons and that surely includes reverse mortgages.
-Here are some of the key issues to consider.
+Every form of financing has its pros and cons.
+With a reverse mortgage, here are some of the key issues to consider.

 Reverse mortgage pros

-- Costs may be lower.
-There is a cost to reverse mortgages, but it may be cheaper to get a reverse mortgage than to move.
-You can get a good sense of reverse mortgage expenses by using the NRMLA calculator.
-Alternatively, to move means expenses to sell the home, move household goods, and either buy a replacement residence or rent in a new location.
+- Costs may be lower – There is a cost to reverse mortgages, but it may be cheaper to get a reverse mortgage than to move.
+You can get a good sense of reverse mortgage expenses by using the National Reverse Mortgage Lenders Association calculator.
+Alternatively, to move means expenses to sell the home, move household goods and either buy a replacement residence or rent in a new location.

-- You continue to own the home.
-Reverse mortgages can be paid off by borrowers but typically end when individuals move, sell or pass away.
-In an estate situation heirs have several choices.
-First, they can sell the property to repay the debt and keep any equity above the loan balance.
+- You continue to own the home – Reverse mortgages can be paid off by borrowers but typically end when individuals move, sell or pass away.
+In an estate situation, heirs have several choices: First, they can sell the property to repay the debt and keep any equity above the loan balance.
 Second, they can keep the home and refinance the reverse mortgage balance if the property’s value is sufficient.
-Third, if the debt exceeds the value of the property heirs can settle the loan by giving title back to the lender.
+Third, if the debt exceeds the value of the property, heirs can settle the loan by giving the title back to the lender.
 The lender can then file a claim for any unpaid balance with the insurer, almost always the FHA.

 Reverse mortgage cons

-- Reverse financing is not free.
-Such mortgages have costs that include lender fees, FHA insurance charges, closing costs, etc. These costs can be added to the loan balance.
-However, that means the borrower has more debt and less equity.
+- Reverse financing is not free – Reverse mortgages have costs that include lender fees, FHA insurance charges and closing costs.
+These costs can be added to the loan balance; however, that means the borrower has more debt and less equity.
 The NRMLA calculator illustrates the costs reverse mortgage borrowers can face.

-- Interest rates.
-HECMs are structured so that both adjustable-rate and fixed-rate financing options are available.
-However, if you want fixed-rate financing the amount of equity you can access will be smaller than a reverse mortgage with adjustable-rate interest.
+- Interest rates – HECMs are structured so that both adjustable-rate and fixed-rate financing options are available.
+If you want fixed-rate financing, the amount of equity you can access will be smaller than a reverse mortgage with adjustable-rate interest.
 The NRMLA calculator shows both fixed-rate and adjustable-rate options.

-- You can be foreclosed.
-Since reverse mortgages do not have required monthly payments for principal and interest it might seem as though foreclosure is impossible.
+- Your home can be foreclosed – Since reverse mortgages do not have required monthly payments for principal and interest, it might seem as though foreclosure is impossible.
 Not so.
-Seniors can be foreclosed if they do not pay property taxes, maintain property insurance, fail to pay HOA bills, etc.
+Seniors can have their homes foreclosed if they do not pay property taxes, maintain property insurance, fail to pay HOA bills, etc.

-- Status changes.
-Reverse mortgages get complicated.
+- Status changes – Reverse mortgages get complicated.
 If the borrower goes to a long-term care facility, are they still considered a resident in the home?
-If a borrower marries after obtaining a reverse mortgage must a spouse move out of the property if the borrower dies?
-For details regarding these and other questions speak with lenders, attorneys who specialize in elder law or contact a legal clinic.
+If a borrower marries after obtaining a reverse mortgage, must a spouse move out of the property if the borrower dies?
+For details regarding these and other questions, it’s best to speak with a lender or an attorney who specialize in elder law or contact a legal clinic.

 HUD HECM standards have changed during the past few years.
 The reason?
 Massive program losses in the billions of dollars.

-- In 2014, HUD established a “residual income” requirement similar to the long-successful VA mortgage program.
-The residual income standard means that after basic expenses reverse-mortgage borrowers must have enough cash left over to pay monthly living costs, including property taxes and insurance.
+- In 2014, HUD established a “residual income” requirement similar to the long-successful VA refinance program.
+The residual income standard means that after basic expenses, reverse-mortgage borrowers must have enough cash left over to pay monthly living costs, including property taxes and insurance.

 - In 2017, HUD reduced the amount reverse borrowers can finance.
 AARP reported that “a 62-year-old borrower getting a reverse mortgage with a 5 percent interest rate would be able to draw 11 percent less money from a home” than under the old rules.

 - The 2017 rules also changed premium costs.
-“The new rules,” said AARP, “require higher initial premiums in most cases but lower annual premiums in subsequent years.”
+“The new rules,” according to AARP, “require higher initial premiums in most cases but lower annual premiums in subsequent years.”

 - In 2019, HUD tightened financial assessment standards.
-Lenders are now required to review tax returns, bank accounts and similar information to assure that borrowers can pay ongoing housing costs.
-If the assessment is insufficient, the lender must then set aside HECM money to assure that tax and insurance bills are paid.
+Lenders are now required to review tax returns, bank accounts and similar information to ensure that borrowers can pay ongoing housing costs.
+If the assessment is insufficient, the lender must then set aside HECM money to ensure that tax and insurance bills are paid.